 - Time your app spends processing "consumed" messages

-New Relic APM conveniently groups and reports operations that interact with queues.
+APM conveniently groups and reports operations that interact with queues.
 By analyzing this information, you can more easily identify bottlenecks and areas for performance improvement in your message passing architecture.

 Supported entry points for queue operations appear as